tristan00b/typey-doo/README.md

 ## What it is?

-*typey-doo* is a library of utility types and helper functions to help with your [TypeScript](https://www.typescriptlang.org/) projects. *I do declare!*
+*typey-doo* is a library of utility types and helper functions to help with your [TypeScript](https://www.typescriptlang.org/) projects. *I doo declare!*

 ## What it do?